trskop/command-wrapper/README.md

     integrated into its `config` (internal) subcommand.
 It also provides very useful Dhall library [`dhall/CommandWrapper`](dhall/CommandWrapper/).

-*   Command line completion for Bash and Fish shells.
+*   Command line completion for Bash, Fish, and Zsh.

 *   Subcommands can be written in any language, they just need to respect Subcommand Protocol (described in [`command-wrapper-subcommand-protocol(7)`